paulhhallam/OracleInstalls/README.md

 COOKBOOK: grid12c
 =================

+Performm the following on all nodes in the cluster

 	Prerequisites: None

 	RECIPE: oracleOSsetup::oracle_user_config

 	RECIPE: oracleOSsetup::deps_install

 	RECIPE: oracleOSsetup::kernel_params

 	RECIPE: oracle12c::oracle_users_profiles

 	RECIPE: asm_setup

 		Configure the ASM drivers.

 		Find sd devices that are not partitioned.

 		Create a single partition on the devices identified.

 		Run oracleasm createdisk for each device.

 	RECIPE: gridbin

 		Create the oracle base, grid  etc directories

 		Unzip the grid software package.

 		Run runcluvfy on the system.

 	At this point we could stop and check the output from runcluvfy to ensure everything is setup correctly.

 		Install the grid software using a response file from templates.